guettel/split-lecture/README.md

 # split-lecture

-**split-lecture** is a simple tool to show YouTube videos alongside Jupyter Notebooks and keep them synchronised.
-It has been built to support blended learning for a Python programming course delivered at the University of Manchester.
+**split-lecture** is a simple tool to synchronize YouTube videos and Jupyter Notebooks.
+It has been built to support blended learning for a Python programming course delivered at the University of Manchester, but can be used for other courses as well.
+The only requirement is that the lecture notes are available in HTML format and navigatable with anchor links.

 [**View an example lecture**](https://personalpages.manchester.ac.uk/staff/stefan.guettel/split-lecture/)